 When it became apparent that the EC was serious about forming a single market by the end of 1992, other economies wondered how they would be able to sell their products in “Fortress Europe.”
 Members of the American quality community were acutely aware of what was going on in Europe and recognized that U.S. manufacturers would have to deal with the EC.

-“Some U.S. industry leaders feared that potential European customers and partners would be reluctant to accept American products without a shared set of quality standards,” said Connie Conboy, chair of the board of the ANSI-ASQ National Accreditation Board.
+“Some U.S. industry leaders feared that potential European customers and partners would be reluctant to accept American products without a shared set of quality standards,” said Connie Conboy, past chair of the ANAB board of directors.
 “Appropriate oversight of the certification quality process was needed to provide assurance to customers on both sides of the Atlantic.”

 Some ASQ (then ASQC) members, (including Richard Freund, Donald Marquardt, and Robert Peach, who had been active participants in developing the ISO 9000-series standards), were confident that there were methods that could be put in place so organizations in the United States could be evaluated and officially recognized.